Rotorua Solid Fuel Burner Guide

 Since 1 May 2015 indoor open fires cannot be used.

 * Solid fuel burner is any appliance that burns wood or coal.
-Some examples: wood burners, indoor open fires, Marshall heaters, chip heaters, pot belly stoves
+Some examples are: wood burners, indoor open fires, Marshall heaters, chip heaters, pot belly stoves